-I advise on:
+I also advise on:

 - Workplace transformation precipitated by restructures and achieving positive workplace cultural change.